Kansas Legislature

 The Kansas Legislature is the state legislature of the U.S. state of Kansas.
 It is a bicameral assembly, composed of the lower Kansas House of Representatives, with 125 state representatives, and the upper Kansas Senate, with 40 state senators.
 Representatives are elected for two-year terms, senators for four-year terms.

 Prior to statehood, separate pro-slavery and anti-slavery territorial legislatures emerged, drafting four separate constitutions, until one was finally ratified and Kansas became a state in 1861.
 Republicans hold a long-standing supermajority in both houses of the state legislature, despite a short-lived dominance by the Populist Party.
-The state legislature approved one of the first child labor laws in the nation.

 Composed of 165 state lawmakers, the state legislature meets at the Kansas State Capitol in Topeka once a year in regular session.
 Additional special sessions can be called by the governor.

 History

 Pre-statehood

 The Kansas Territory was created out of the Kansas–Nebraska Act in 1854.
 In several of the provisions of the act, the law allowed the settlers of the newly created territory to determine, by vote, whether Kansas, once statehood was achieved, would be entered as either a free or a slave state.
 The act created a rush of both abolitionist Northern and pro-slavery Southern immigrants to the territory, hoping that strength through numbers would place Kansas in their camp.
 Animosities between the newly arrived sides quickly turned into open violence and guerrilla warfare, giving name to this period known as Bleeding Kansas.

 During Kansas' first elections for a territorial government on March 30, 1855, nearly 5,000 Missouri men, led by United States Senator David Rice Atchison and other prominent pro-slavery Missourians, entered the territory, took over the polling places, and elected pro-slavery candidates.
-The elections resulted in 13 pro-slavery members of the upper house of the territorial legislature and one free-state member, who resigned.
-The lower house ended up with 25 pro-slavery members and one free-state member.
+The elections resulted in 12 pro-slavery members of the upper house of the territorial legislature and one free-state member, who resigned before taking his seat; the lower house ended up with 25 pro-slavery members and one free-state member, the latter of whom resigned following the ouster of the other Free-State members.
 Free-Staters immediately cried foul, naming the new Kansas Territorial Legislature the Bogus Legislature.
 After meeting for one week in Pawnee at the direction of Territorial Governor Andrew Reeder, the thirty-eight pro-slavery legislators reconvened at the Shawnee Manual Labor School between July 16 and August 30, 1855, and began crafting over a thousand pages of laws aimed at making Kansas a slave state.